Bug report #11965

 Due to commercial reasons we aren't able to upload any data at this time as it's not supposed to be publicly available yet.
 It's due for release later in the year and after that point we would be allowed to upload it freely.
 We may be able to send it directly to someone to take a look at if that's a possible solution?

-#8 Updated by Jukka Rahkonen about 5 years ago
+#8 Updated by Jukka Rahkonen over 5 years ago

 It is simple and fast to create big Spatialite databases from OpenStreetMap data with GDAL.
 Try to repeat your issue for example with the German dataset http://download.geofabrik.de/europe/germany-latest.osm.pbf.